Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 1.md

 **David**: "That's right.
 We the Alien Research Society of Eurasia, never fails to respond to alien troubles.
 That's why we are widely known and respected."

 **Lucas**: "Of course.
-I'm sure your club acronym leaves an impression wherever you go."
+I'm sure you leave behind an impression wherever you go."

 **Lucas**: "But I must say, your interviews were cringe worthy.
 You disrespectfully ignored Elena's missing father - which is the most pressing issue at hand.
 And you failed to make certain key observations."

 **ARSE B**: "Like what?"